i-d-lytvynenko/config.nvim/README.md

 ## Notes:

-- Cyrillics are supported (kind of).
+- Cyrillic is supported (kind of).
 There are some limitations, but I can't do anything with them due to keyboard layout and the way Vim handles input.
 If you figure something out, let me know!
 - Currently I'm on Windows, so Linux/MacOS/... users may need to change a couple of lines to support their system.
 - I use [Nushell](https://www.nushell.sh), so tools which rely on POSIX-compliance may break.
 - A couple of packages require external tooling, others may need hacky workarounds.
 If something doesn't work out of the box, feel free to change it to your taste or open an issue.
 I recommend starting with a quick check of the package's repo.